 This compiles the Rust code into a format compatible with the RISC Zero VM and generates a manifest.json file containing:

-$ bonsol deploy s3 \
+$ bonsol deploy url \

 --bucket bonsol \